-FIGURE 3 At the completion of the stroke, once again the pressure relief valve opens and shifts the air valve.
-The air valve redirects air to the back side of diaphragm (A) and the power piston (A2), the air behind diaphragm (B) and the power piston (B2) is now exhausted.
-As the pump reaches its original starting position, each diaphragm has gone through one suction and one discharge stroke of the wetted path and one pressure and exhaust stroke of the air distribution system.
-This completes one cycle of the high pressure H220.

-NOTE: The pump may take several cycles to completely prime depending on the condition of the application.
+FIGURE 3 At completion of the stroke, the air valve again redirects air to the back side of diaphragm A, which starts diaphragm B on its exhaust stroke.
+As the pump reaches its original starting point, each diaphragm has gone through one exhaust and one discharge stroke.
+This constitutes one complete pumping cycle.
+The pump may take several cycles to completely prime depending on the condition of the application.